 Complaints received by the Club from members of the public which highlight a safeguarding concern will result in the Head of Safeguarding leading an investigation, as per the management of allegations procedure.
 If the investigation into the safeguarding issue raised is subsequently closed or otherwise resolved, then the complaint may still be addressed (if appropriate) in line with the procedures set out in the Club Charter).
 In such cases, the Club Charter will be followed and reported on a weekly basis in line with current management complaint reporting procedures.
 All Human Resources Policies and Procedures will be followed if the Complaint is against a colleague or volunteer.

 RECORD KEEPING

-The management of good and up to date record keeping of concerns and action taken is essential in safeguarding for two main reasons:
+action taken is essential in safeguarding for two main reasons: